 Ephemeris parameters are sourced from "Rinex" files, a standard text format used for promulgating ephemerides.
 These files are available in ".Z" compressed format at the cd-dis.gsfc.nasa.gov web site.
 Each file holds one day of ephemerides for usually all satellites, updated every two hours.
-To retrieve the Rinex file for a 3-digit day ABC in a 4-digit year PQRS, visit the web address (noting that the following addresses contain a zero before the .RS)
+To retrieve the Rinex file for a 3-digit day4 ABC in a 4-digit year PQRS, visit the web address (noting that the following addresses contain a zero before the .RS)

-ftp://cddis.gsfc.nasa.gov/gps/data/daily/PQRS/brdc/brdcABCO.RSn.Z ftp://cddis.gsfc.nasa.gov/gps/data/daily/PQRS/brdc/brdc[ABC-DEF]0.RSn.Z
+ftp://cddis.gsfc.nasa.gov/gps/data/daily/PQRS/brdc/brdcABC0.RSn.Z

+To retrieve a range of day numbers ABC to DEF in that one year, visit ftp://cddis.gsfc.nasa.gov/gps/data/daily/PQRS/brdc/brdc[ABC-DEF]0.RSn.Z